 Everyone loves a burrito, but the same old fillings can get boring after a while.
 Why not spice things up at your next backyard cookout or grilling session on the beach with our mouth-watering shrimp burritos, including a spicy and tangy chipotle marinade and avocado dressing.

-And to make it even more authentic, grab a 10 in tortilla press and follow our tried and tested flour tortilla recipe to make a fresh batch of tortillas for your shrimp burritos.
+And to make it even more authentic, grab a 10-inch tortilla press and follow our tried and tested flour tortilla recipe to make a fresh batch of tortillas for your shrimp burritos.
 Trust us; they are way better than store-bought tortillas, and so much fun to make.
-Let's face it, unless you've mixed, pressed and cooked the tortillas yourself; you can't call it an authentic shrimp burrito!
+Let's face it unless you've mixed, pressed, and cooked the tortillas yourself; you can't call it an authentic shrimp burrito!